egberts/egberts.github.io-src/content/articles/openssl-default-ciphers.md

 `Ciphersuites` is the new built-in OpenSSL (v1.1+) attributes.
 It contains a list of algorithms to support.

 `TLS_CHACHA20_POLY1305_SHA256:TLS_AES_256_GCM_SHA384:TLS_AES_128_GCM_SHA256` is the author's choice of algorithms to use.
-It is not the best, could be better, but it a demonstration that puts ChaCha20-Poly1305 in the forefront during the TLS negotiation stage of server/client algorithms.
+It is not the best, could be better, but it is a demonstration that puts ChaCha20-Poly1305 in the forefront during the TLS negotiation stage of server/client algorithms.

 `CipherString` is an existing built-in OpenSSL attributes.
 It contains a special notation to control availability of selected TLSv1.2 algorithms.